oseanfro/automaid/scripts/bin/README.md

-This direcory, when the source code has been compiled, will contain
+This directory, when the source code has been compiled, will contain

 `icdf24_v103`
 `icdf24_v103ec`